 Different types of laser cutting machine

-Laser cutting machines are classified according to their laser source, with each type tailored to specific materials and applications:
+Laser cutting machines are classified based on their laser source type, with each suited to specific materials and applications:

 Components of a laser cutting machine

-- Beam delivery system: Mirrors, optics, and lenses that focus and direct the laser beam.
+- Beam delivery system — Mirrors, optics, and lenses that focus and direct the laser beam accurately

-- CNC motion system: Precisely controls the movement of the cutting head.
+- CNC motion system — Controls the movement of the cutting head with high precision

 What are the main laser cutting machine parameters?